JosephYostos/Compliance-workshop/05-Encryption/assignment.md

 Encrypt data in transit
 ===============

-Calico provideds WireGuard to secure on the wire in-cluster pod traffic in a Calico Enterprise cluster.
+Calico Cloud provideds WireGuard to secure on the wire in-cluster pod traffic.

-When this feature is enabled, Calico Enterprise automatically creates and manages WireGuard tunnels between nodes providing transport-level security for on-the-wire, in-cluster pod traffic.
+When this capability is enabled, Calico Cloud will automatically create and manage WireGuard tunnels between nodes providing transport-level security for on-the-wire, in-cluster pod traffic for your demo application.
 WireGuard provides formally verified secure and performant tunnels without any specialized hardware.

 Install WireGuard